Spotted-wing Drosophila: An Emerging Berry and Stone Fruit Pest

 Fruit inspection

 Extraction method: Place a layer of crushed fruit in a shallow white pan.
 Pour solution (salt or sugar) over crushed fruit.
 A good proportion of larvae will exit the fruit after a few minutes, looking for air at the top of the liquid.
-A majority will float to surface, unless stuck in or under pulp.
+A majority will float to the surface, unless stuck in or under pulp.
 Wait for at least 15 minutes to get a majority of larvae out of infested fruit.
-Look for moving white larvae on the surface of liquid.
+Look for moving white larvae on the surface of the liquid.
 Eventually, however, they will die and sink to the bottom of the pan.
-The sugar solute will keep them alive longer than salt.
+The sugar solution will keep them alive longer than salt solution.
 Do not mistake SWD larvae for plant parts, fruitworm, thrips, aphid skins, other Drosophila larvae, etc.

 Fruit dunk bag method: Place suspect fruit in a large sealable plastic bag.
 Crush fruit by using a rolling pin over bag or squeeze/crush fruit with hands through bag.
 Add solution to the bag of crushed fruit.
-Shake bag lightly to promote penetration of solution into fruit.
+Shake bag lightly to promote penetration of solution into the fruit.
 If fruits are infested, white SWD larvae will float to the top, and fruit should settle on the bottom (note: some fruit floats, depending on fruit weight/amount and sugar levels in fruit).
 It may take over 15 minutes or so for larvae to float and fruit to separate.
 If larvae are small, a hand lens or scope and good lighting are useful to see their presence.
 Hold the clear bag in light and small larvae may be seen moving and floating among fruit.

 Management—cultural and physical methods